mig-hub/sequel-crushyform/README.md

 0.1.0 Add `:select` type and make `:parent` type overridable through `set_schema` 0.1.1 Use strftime fordate/time (do not know why I did not !!!)
-0.1.2 Monkey patch, just prevent to have text areas instead of text fields when using PostgreSQL
+0.1.2 Monkey patch, just prevent to have text areas instead of text fields when using PostgreSQL 0.1.3 Still use the @schema value for :text type when :schema plugin is used

 COPYRIGHT
 =========